 The TSCPA Peer Review Committee is authorized by the Standards to decide on the need for and nature of any additional follow-up actions required as a condition of acceptance of the firm's peer review.
 During the report acceptance process, the peer review committee evaluates the need for follow-up actions based on the nature, significance, pattern, and pervasiveness of engagement deficiencies.
 The peer review committee also considers the comments noted by the reviewer and the firm's response thereto.
 If the firm's response contains remedial actions which are comprehensive, genuine, and feasible, then the committee may decide to not recommend further follow-up actions.
 Follow-up actions are remedial and educational in nature and are imposed in an attempt to strengthen the performance of the firm.
 A review can have multiple follow-up actions.
-For 2011, the following represents the type of follow-up actions required.
+For 2013, the following represents the type of follow-up actions required.

-Type of Follow-up Action TSCPA Peer Review Program ^ AICPA Peer Review Program Agree to take certain Continuing Prof. Education (CPE) 84 118 Agree to hire consultant for inspection 1 8 Agree to hire consultant for preissuance reviews 16 19 Submit proof of CPE taken 17 28 Submit copy of inspection report 0 1 Submit to team captain (TC) revisit - general 0 5 Submit to TC review of sub engagement with workpapers 3 6 Agree to have accelerated review 2 2 Team captain to review Quality Control Document 0 4 Submit to TC review of sub engagement without workpapers 12 15 TC review correction of substandard engagement 2 3 Submit to TC review of sub engagement with workpapers 1 0 Totals 138 209
+Type of Follow-up Action TSCPA Peer Review Program AICPA Peer Review Program Agree to take certain Continuing Prof. Education (CPE) 126 174 Agree to hire consultant for inspection 1 2 Agree to hire consultant for preissuance reviews 20 27 Submit proof of CPE taken 15 7 Submit to team captain (TC) revisit - general 2 3 Submit to TC review of sub engagement with workpapers 3 2 Agree to have accelerated review 1 1 Team captain to review Quality Control Document 1 2 Review of Formal CPE plan by outsider 1 1 Outside Party to reivew inspection 0 3 Submit to TC review of sub engagement without workpapers 5 6 Submit inspection report to outside party 2 5 Outside party review substandard correction 0 1 Submit additional information regarding repeat findings 0 1 Submit monitoring report to Team Captain 0 1 Submit evidence of proper firm licensure 2 2 Totals 179 238